 - Remove from the oven and allow the cake to cool completely in the tin, before transferring directly from the tin to a serving plate.

-- Raspberry Coulis : Place the raspberries and honey into a small saucepan and heat, crushing the raspberries against the wall of the pan.
-Bring to a simmer and allow to cook, stirring for a few minutes until the raspberries are nicely pulped.
+- Bring to a simmer, crushing the raspberries against the wall of the pan and allow to cook, stirring for a few minutes until the raspberries are nicely pulped.

 - Add a tablespoon of maple syrup and stir through.